The Polish Embassy to the Holy See has examined one of the most inexplicable phenomena in history.

 Do you know precisely what a Eucharistic miracle is?
 Do you know how many there have been in the history of the Church and what it means?
 These are the questions that the Polish Embassy to the Holy See in Rome sought to answer through an unprecedented exhibition.

-At the Polish church of St. Stanislaus in Rome, the Polish Embassy has just inaugurated an exhibition dedicated to Eucharistic miracles around the world.
-It presents an overview of all the Eucharistic miracles recorded throughout the history of the Church.
+At the Polish church of St. Stanislaus in Rome, the Polish Embassy inaugurated several years ago an exhibition dedicated to Eucharistic miracles around the world.
+It presented an overview of all the Eucharistic miracles recorded throughout the history of the Church.
 The display is complemented by scientific explanations.

 According to scholars, the first Eucharistic miracle recognized by the Catholic Church occurred in Lanciano (Italy), in about the year 700.
 This miracle happened when a monk, who had doubts about the Real Presence of Jesus in the Eucharist, saw the wine in the chalice turn into blood and the bread turn into flesh.
 Recently, after examining the relics still in existence, researchers concluded that they were indeed made of human tissue.
 Since this first miracle, 134 others of the same type have been recognized by the Church.